1mm0rt41PC/PowerAuditor/README.md

 ![](https://raw.githubusercontent.com/1mm0rt41PC/PowerAuditor/master/bin/logo.png) Powered by  [![Excel o365](https://upload.wikimedia.org/wikipedia/commons/thumb/e/ed/Microsoft_Office_Excel_%282013%E2%80%93present%29.svg/101px-Microsoft_Office_Excel_%282013%E2%80%93present%29.svg.png)](https://www.office.com)

 # Presentation
 PowerAuditor is an excel sheet over-vitaminated with macro.
-PowerAuditor allows you :
+PowerAuditor allows you to :
-- to write Pentest reports in a minimum of time.
+- write Pentest reports in a minimum of time.
-- to no longer write the same information twice
+- no longer write the same information twice
 - share your vulnerability sheets with your co-worker via a git server
-- to share your knowledge with your team via a git server
+- share your knowledge with your team via a git server

 # First install for the infrastructure
 Require: